cicwi/RECAST3D/docs/pages/contribute/recast3d.md

 These machines actually deactivate a slice upon creation, and have a reference to a 'ghost' slice that is will be created when the mouse is released.

-When this new slice is created, we have to let the reconstruction server now that this has occured.
+When this new slice is created, we have to let the reconstruction server know that this has occured.
 A `SetSlicePacket` is created using the orientation of the newly created slice, and published using the `PUB/SUB` servers to upstream clients that are subscribed to this packets.
 For example, SliceRecon registers to this packet.

 <div class="mermaid">
 sequenceDiagram